|Saturday, December 12, 2020

-Important safety measures have changed graduation ceremonies from those held in the past.
+Important safety measures will be in place for fall commencement.
 In order to adhere to social distancing guidelines, the following information is provided:

-- Students must order cap & gown online.
-Delivery will be mid-July.
-Click below to order your cap and gown.
+- Students must order cap & gown online by December 10.
+Click below to order cap and gown.

 - Graduates and guests are required to maintain social distancing while in the Pensacola Bay Center.

 - Face masks are required.
 Please bring your own.

 - Seating will be limited in order to adhere to social distancing guidelines.

 - The Pensacola Bay Center will be sanitized before the ceremony.

 - No handshaking during the ceremony.